llx-08/ML-practice-classifier/README.md

 Reading notes of <b>Machine Learning in Action

-Add note of summer course in KunShan Duke
+Add note of summer course in MLSS